-Abbreviated Menu.
 The ARROW buttons often can be used when no menu is on-screen.
 In these situations, pressing the ARROW button affects the function of the active (last-used) menu.
 This is a short-cut to menu operation.
-An abbreviated menu appears on-screen while the adjustment is made and times out.
-A frequently used menu can be adjusted very guickly using this technique.
+The menu appears on-screen while the adjustment is made and times out.
+A frequently used menu can be adjusted very quickly using this technique.